nairsrijith/aba-services-app/README.md

 ORG_PHONE=""
 ORG_EMAIL=""
 ```
-These variables will be used to generate the Invoice.\
+These variables will be used in the header of the Invoice.\
 Also, ORG_NAME is used as the Brand Name in the side navigation bar in the webapp.

 ### Persistent volume for DB
+`./data:/myapp/app/data` \
-DB is stored in /myapp/app/data, so you can have a persistent volume created to store the DB.\
+DB and the other supporting files which is reference by the DB is stored in /myapp/app/data, so you can have a docker volume or a local directory used for persistent storage location. \
 Currently DB is SQLite only.